RaqinS/qleqs/README.md

-- 👋 Hi, I’m @qleqs
+- 👋 Hi, I’m Raqin Shikder
-- 👀 I’m interested in ...
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...